 Sure, your grill is a great way to cook a hunk of meat.
 But it can do so much more.
-Grilled pizzas are fun, fast and completely customizable for a crowd.
-This cracker-thin crust is the perfect vehicle for whatever genius combination you come up with.
+Grilled pizzas are fun, fast, and completely customizable for a crowd.
+This grilled pepperoni pizza with a cracker-thin crust is the perfect vehicle for whatever genius combination you come up with.
 Experiment with different salami and cheeses, peppers or herbs.
 Or follow our lead.
 Pizza perfect.
 At least we think so.

 Evenly divide the dough into 6 balls.
 Pour 1 tablespoon of the remaining oil into each of 6 quart-size zip-top bags, plop the dough into the bag and turn to coat with the oil.
 Seal and refrigerate at least 6 to 8 hours, or overnight if possible.

 Remove the dough at least 2 hours before you want to grill so it has time to warm up.

 Mix the strained tomatoes with the salt.